Kai-0322/NBA_Analysis/README.md

 - and narrow in a sense of making sure that we were soley focused on the stats that win games.

 # Resources
-- Our Dataset used for pulling all of our information to make this project possible was from basketballreference
+- Our Dataset used for pulling all of our information to make this project possible was from basketball-reference.com
+- Utilized AI to help with our more complex visualizations.